 Prior to purchasing our first caravan in 2016 I had never towed, for that reason I enrolled on a Caravan Club Towing Course, something I found very useful and confidence boosting.

-In every other respect it received good marks as a tug, and we both liked the higher seating position and ride comfort compared with the VW.
+We finally settled on a low-milage Volvo XC70 2.4 litre AWD diesel auto; even though the caravan press were not enamoured with its road handling when in solo mode.
+Apparently it leans excessively when cornering even though there is an obvious reason for that!
+In every other respect it received good marks as a tug, and we both liked the higher seating position and greater ride comfort compared with the VW.
 It’s performance when towing can be summed up, in my view, as exemplary.
 There have been occasions where I’ve found myself checking in the mirror to see if the caravan is still attached.
 Perhaps I’ve been lucky but the combination of the XC70 and Clubman SB seems to be close to towing perfection, the caravan just follows the car without any drama, seemingly unaffected by gale force crosswind or passing traffic.
-Steep hills are noisily eaten.

 The downside, and there alway is one, is that it is more expensive to run than either the VW or the Citroen by way of Road Tax and insurance, while the fuel consumption ranges from the awful to the horrendous, but I like to think that the exchequer is grateful for our contribution to the national budget.